jh3nd3rs0n/jargyle/README.md

 ```

-In `login.conf`, `rcmd/localhost` is a service principal that is created by a Kerberos administrator. `localhost` is supposed to be replaced by the fully qualified domain name of where the SOCKS server resides but for this example it is left as `localhost`. `rcmd.keytab` is a keytab file also created by a Kerberos administrator that contains the aforementioned service principal and its respective encrypted key.
+In `login.conf`, `rcmd/localhost` is a service principal that is created by a Kerberos administrator. `localhost` should be replaced by the fully qualified domain name of where the SOCKS server resides but for this example it is left as `localhost`. `rcmd.keytab` is a keytab file also created by a Kerberos administrator that contains the aforementioned service principal and its respective encrypted key.

 The Java system property `-Djava.security.krb5.conf=krb5.conf` provides the Kerberos configuration file that points to the Kerberos Key Distribution Center (KDC) for authentication.